hobbit19/memebot/README.md

 All settings for the bot can be found in the `config.ini` file.
 Open the file in any text editor and add the following info:

-1. Under the [BotSettings] section, add the name of the subreddit to `SubredditToMonitor` (do not include the /r/)
+1. Under the [BotSettings] section, add the name of the subreddit to `SubredditToMonitor` (do not include the /r/).
+You can also set multiple subreddits using the `+` symbol (example: `AnimalsBeingBros+babyelephantgifs+aww`).
 2. By default, the bot will wait at least 600 seconds between tweets to prevent spamming.
-You can change this by editing the `DelayBetweenTweets` setting in the [BotSettings] section
+You can change this by editing the `DelayBetweenTweets` setting in the `[BotSettings]` section.
+3. By default, the bot will only look at the top 10 'hot' posts in a subreddit.
+You can change this by editing the `PostLimit` setting in the `[BotSettings]` section.
-3. By default, the bot's Repost Protection feature is enabled.
+4. By default, the bot's Repost Protection feature is enabled.
 Read the below 'Repost options' section to learn more.

 Next, you'll need to give Memebot access to a Twitter account, and add the required information to the config file.